vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 Some fraction of the incoming particle energy is imparted to the kinetic energy of the compound nucleus to achieve conservation of momentum.

+How is 161Tb an Auger emitter if it decays by B- 100% of the time to a stable isotope?

 No carrier added?

 Is coulomb barrier included in the threshold energy? or is the threshold energy stricly in terms of inducing a nuclear change post getting past the coulomb barrier?